 - a.
 Mondays, Tuesdays, and Thursdays from 6:30 to 9:00 p.m. are set aside as a study time (Quiet Hours) in the dorms and on campus for all students. - b.
 There is to be no talking in the halls during this time; neither should there be talking within a dormitory room that would disturb a studying roommate. - c.
 Please remember that one of the main priorities of college life is the pursuit of academic excellence.
 Students who do not use this time for study must not disturb those who do. - d.
 Students who are placed on academic notice/warning by the College Office must observe study hours as outlined in the catalog. - e.
-The library and computer lab will be open until 9:45 p.m.
+The library will be open until 9:45 pm and the computer lab will be open until 10:00 pm.
 At that time, the building will be locked and no longer available for use until the next day at 7:30 a.m.
-(The library and computer lab will be closed during the evening meal).
+(The library will be closed during the evening meal).

-14.11 Prayer meeting in the dorms:
+21. 11 Prayer group:

 - a.
-Prayer meetings are held nightly from 10:05-10:15 p.m.
+Prayer group meets nightly from 10:05-10:15 p.m.
 Everyone should be seated and ready to begin at 10:05 p.m. - b.
-Everyone is expected to help set the proper atmosphere for prayer meeting by sitting up and paying attention during the devotional and prayer request time and by kneeling during the prayer time. - c.
+Everyone is expected to help set the proper atmosphere for prayer group by sitting up and paying attention during the devotional and prayer request time and by kneeling during the prayer time. - c.
 It is necessary to see the dorm supervisor for special permission to miss prayer meeting in order to go to bed early. - d.
-If a student does not feel that nightly devotions are satisfying said student should speak to his or her dean or the Dean of Students. - 1) Refusing to attend nightly devotions will not be tolerated. - 2) If a student is sick or has a legitimate reason for missing devotion that student has a responsibility to speak with his or her dean or dorm supervisor before doing so.
+If a student does not feel that prayer group is satisfying that student should speak to his or her Dean. - 1) Refusing to attend prayer group will not be tolerated. - 2) If a student is sick or has a legitimate reason for missing devotion that student has a responsibility to speak with his or her dean or dorm supervisor before doing so.

-14.12 Dormitory hours:
+21.12 Dormitory hours:

 - a.
-Dorm students are to be in their dorms by 9:55 p.m. each night Monday Thursday, Saturday, and Sunday, and 10:55 p.m. on Friday - b.
+Dorm students are to be in their dorms by 10:00 pm each night Monday Thursday, Saturday, and Sunday.
+On Fridays, dorm students are to be in their dorms by 11:00 pm - b.
 Dorm students may travel between their respective dorms until 11:00 p.m. without permission.
-This needs to be done in a quiet and orderly manner.
-The main overhead lights are to be turned off by 12:00 a.m.at this time the light over the vanity may be left on for an extended time.
-Students may use a personal study light which does not interfere with other students as long as they desire.
-You need to rest, however, and should consider your schedule demands. - c.
-Special privileges may be given by the Dean of Men or Dean of Women concerning study hours after this time.

-- d.
+This needs to be done in a quiet and orderly manner. - c.
 Students may not use their Dorm room or Southeastern's campus to conduct or operate a small business.
 This includes, but is not limited to: - 1) Storing items for sale - 2) Selling food and drinks from their room, whether it is to fellow students or to non students.